Fish-MIP/Regional_MEM_Model_Templates/README.md

-# Regional Marine Ecosystem Model Completed Model Descriptions and Assumptions Templates
+# Regional Marine Ecosystem Model - Descriptions, Inputs, and Assumptions

 Documentation of Global and Regional Marine Ecosystem Models Participating in FishMIP 2.0.